streetpea/chiaki-ng/docs/setup/automation.md

             ``` bash
             #!/usr/bin/env bash

-            connect_error()
+            connect_error_loc()
             {
-                echo "Error: Couldn't connect to your PlayStation console!" >&2
+                echo "Error: Couldn't connect to your PlayStation console from your local address!" >&2
                 echo "Error: Please check that your Steam Deck and PlayStation are on the same network" >&2
-                echo "Error: ...and that you have the right PlayStation IP Address!" >&2
+                echo "Error: ...and that you have the right PlayStation IP address or hostname!" >&2
                 exit 1
             }

+            connect_error_ext()
+            {
+                echo "Error: Couldn't connect to your PlayStation console from your external address!" >&2
+                echo "Error: Please check that you have forwarded the necessary ports on your router" >&2
+                echo "Error: ...and that you have the right external PlayStation IP address or hostname!" >&2
+                exit 1
+            }

             wakeup_error()
             {
                 echo "Error: Couldn't wake up PlayStation console from sleep!" >&2
-                echo "Error: Please make sure you are using the correct PlayStation # (4 or 5)." >&2
+                echo "Error: Please make sure you are using a PlayStation 5." >&2
                 echo "Error: If not, change the wakeup call to use the number of your PlayStation console" >&2
                 exit 2
             }